learn-co-curriculum/dsc-scrubbing-and-cleaning-data-lab/README.md

-Now, let's get the descriptive statistics for each of the markdown columns.
-We want to see where the minimum and maximum values lie.
+Now, get some descriptive statistics for each of the columns.
+You want to see where the minimum and maximum values lie.

 ```python